Organizer—Ohio, Department of Organizing and Services

-The American Association of University Professors’ (AAUP) Department of Organizing is pleased to announce a professional position as an Organizer, to be filled as soon as possible, in our national office located in Washington, DC.
-This is an exciting opportunity at a critically important time in the AAUP and in the academy; the Organizer will play a role in building the AAUP’s membership, developing grassroots activists and leaders, and helping to move the Association’s organizing strategy forward.
-The Organizer will travel widely and will work under the direction of AAUP’s National Director of Organizing.
-We invite you to join us in our vital work to defend and advance the academic freedom, shared governance, due process rights, and economic security of the profession.
+The American Association of University Professors’ (AAUP) Department of Organizing is pleased to announce an Ohio-based Organizer position, to be filled as soon as possible.
+This is an exciting opportunity at a critically important time in the AAUP, the academy, and the labor movement.
+The Organizer will play a role in building the AAUP’s membership, developing grassroots activists and leaders, and helping to move the Association’s organizing strategy forward.
+The Organizer will travel widely, mostly within the state, and will work under the direction of AAUP’s Director of Organizing and Services.
+We invite you to join us in our vital work organizing academic workers to defend and advance the academic freedom, shared governance, and economic security of the profession.

 Duties and Responsibilities

-Advancing the Association’s collective bargaining program including by staffing solo AAUP-CBC organizing drives as well as organizing drives where the AAUP-CBC partners with another union.
+Advancing the AAUP’s collective bargaining program by staffing solo union organizing drives as well as organizing drives where the AAUP partners with other unions.

 Fostering leadership development and membership growth in our chapters and state conferences, including helping to develop new advocacy chapters on campuses where faculty and/or other academic workers do not have collective bargaining rights.

-Coordinating with Association leaders and staff on particular projects and long-range planning, including responsibility for planning content for regional and national training events.
+Coordinating with Association leaders and staff on particular projects, including responsibility for planning content for campus, regional, and national training events.

 Other duties as assigned.